Guide · early-career

 Strong interns often drop performance in the final stretch because they think the decision is locked.
 It usually isn't.
 Keep showing up in code review and standups, don't skip the cleanup work, and don't get into open conflicts in the last month.
 A team-fit concern raised by one engineer in calibration can flip a borderline yes to a no.

-If the offer doesn't come: ask for a frank exit conversation, ask permission to use your manager as a reference, then interview full-time with a real recommendation in hand and a shipped project on your résumé.
+If the offer doesn't come, it is not a dead end.
+Ask for a frank exit conversation, ask permission to use your manager as a reference, then interview full-time with a real recommendation in hand and a shipped project on your résumé.
+A shipped, adopted project plus a credible reference converts full-time loops at companies that never knew you.

 Frequently asked questions